bkemily/range-research/README.md

 ### `deploy_one_vm.yml`
 This playbook automates:
-    - Detecting .ovf template files stored in /mnt/pve/ovfstore on your Proxmox node.
+- Detecting `.ovf` template files stored in `/mnt/pve/ovfstore` on your Proxmox node
-    - Selecting the first available OVF.
+- Selecting the first available OVF
-    - Importing it to storage (qm importovf).
+- Importing it to storage (`qm importovf`)
 - Setting up:
   - SeaBIOS boot mode
   - virtio-scsi controller
-        - e1000 network interface on the correct bridge (vmbr80 or vmbr90)
+  - e1000 network interface on the correct bridge (`vmbr80` or `vmbr90`)
-        - Automatically derived VM name like CIS4416 Kali 01
+  - Automatically derived VM name like `CIS4416 Kali 01`
-        - Starting the VM.
+- Starting the VM

 ## Prerequisites